 | Labor | $0 | $120–$250 |

-Difficulty is moderate, rated 5/10, requiring timing verification.
+Replacement difficulty is moderate, rated 5/10, requiring timing verification compared with older ignition systems repairs.

 When should ignition modules be replaced?